Incalenn/alyap/README.md

 ## Introduction

 As someone passionate about both technology and creativity, I wanted my personal website to reflect not just who I am—but also **how I work**.
-I built this portfolio using **React**, with the assistance of **Cursor**, an AI-augmented IDE that became a true creative partner throughout the process.
+I built this portfolio using **React**, with the assistance of **Cursor**, an AI-augmented IDE that became a true creative partner throughout the process which roughly took 1h30-2h.

 This wasn’t just about building a site.
 It was about **exploring how AI and prompt engineering** can accelerate design, coding, and UX thinking.
 What you see here is the result of hours of collaboration—me and an AI assistant, side by side.